Franz Brentano (1838-1917)

 d.
 Dualism, Immortality, God

 One of the oldest problems in metaphysics is the so-called “mind-body problem.”
 Brentano confronts this problem in a traditional as well as in a modern way.
 The traditional setting is provided by the Aristotelian doctrine that different forms of life are explained by the different kinds of souls that organisms possess.
 Plants and animals have embodied souls that form the lower levels of the human soul which also includes a “thinking soul” as a higher part.
-In this framework, the mind-body problem thus turns out to consist of two questions: (1) How do the lower parts of the human soul fulfil their body-bound function?; and (2) how, if at all, does the thinking soul depend on the body?
+In this framework, the mind-body problem consists of two questions: (1) How do the lower parts of the human soul fulfil their body-bound function?; and (2) how, if at all, does the thinking soul depend on the body?

 The modern setting of the mind-body problem is provided by Descartes’ arguments for the immateriality of the soul.
 These arguments make use of considerations that suggest that the activity of the mind is thinking, and that thinking requires a substance that thinks, but not a body with sensory organs.
-Following the Cartesian argument, the mind problem becomes primarily a problem of causation: (1) how can sensory processes have a causal effect on the thinking mind; and (2) how can our thoughts have a causal effect on our behavior?
+Following the Cartesian argument, the mind-body problem becomes primarily a problem of causation: (1) how can sensory processes have a causal effect on the thinking mind; and (2) how can our thoughts have a causal effect on our behavior?

 Brentano’s ambitious aim in his Psychology from an Empirical Standpoint was to bridge the gap between these two historical frameworks.
 If he succeeded, he would be able to use Cartesian ideas to answer questions arising within the Aristotelian framework, and he would be able to use Aristotelian ideas to answer questions about mental causation.
-But since Brentano left his Psychology unfinished, no such answers can be found in the works that Brentano left behind.
+But since Brentano left his Psychology unfinished, we do not know for sure how Brentano hoped to resolve the question, “whether it is conceivable that mental life continues after the dissolution of the body” (Brentano 1973, xxvii).

 While Brentano did not get to the part of his Psychology that was meant to deal with the immortality question, he prepares this discussion in a chapter on the unity of consciousness.
 He begins with the following observation: